 Consider Acupuncture or Massage to help alleviate stress symptoms: This is often a very helpful break and therapy to relieve some of the physical symptoms of stress.
 Both have been used very effectively in conjunction with modern medicine and therapy with a mental health clinician.
 It adds another professional to your support list and another set of eyes to help recognize signs that more intensive help or treatment is needed.

 Keep a journal: Keeping a journal of your feelings is a very helpful way to monitor how you are doing.
 For some drawing or other artwork can serve this purpose as well.
 This is often a good outlet for identifying and elaborating on your feelings and also can assist in alerting you that more help is needed.
+Make notes about increased irritability, loss of energy, more frequent outbursts of anger or tearfulness.
+Also make note of a decrease in emotion.
+Are you feeling numb or unable to express emotion even when you want or need to?
 Rate your anxiety and depression levels in this journal every day (a scale from 1-10 is customary).
-Make separate entries for depression and anxiety.
+Make separate entries for depression and anxiety scale ratings.
 Is the number steadily rising or staying consistently higher?
 Decide what number would indicate a need to seek additional help (generally something 5 or above is customary, but lower is good too.)
 This journal can be a valuable aid in therapy as well.

 Enlist the aid and assistance of others: Right from the beginning enlist the help of grandparents, other relatives, and friends to help with transportation, babysitting, housework, shopping, cooking meals for the week, or anything else that would fit your individual circumstances.
 From the first moment of your journey make asking for help part of your plan.
 Most people hate to feel helpless and love to be needed.
 Those that love you will likely appreciate being asked for help and will welcome concrete suggestions as to what would be helpful.